Randolph Runnels

-Randolph "Ran" Runnels (born 1827) was an American soldier and lawman.
-He fought in the Mexican–American War and then traveled to Panama in 1849 where he ran a business transporting goods and passengers across the isthmus by riverboat and mule team.
+Randolph "Ran" Runnels (born c.
+1827) was an American soldier and lawman.
+He fought in the Mexican–American War and then traveled to Panama region of the Republic of New Granada in 1849 where he ran a business transporting goods and passengers across the isthmus by riverboat and mule team.
 In 1854, he was authorized by the Panamanian governor, Urrutia Añino, to lead an armed police force to fight banditry along the Panama Railroad line.

 His notoriety as a "hangman" is unsubstantiated and based on fictional accounts published in the 1930s and later.

 Early life

 Runnels was born in Mississippi in December, 1827.
 By the age of nine he had become an orphan and was placed under the guardianship of his uncle, Hiram George Runnels, former governor of Mississippi.
 In 1842, Hiram George Runnels moved his family, including fourteen-year-old Randolph, to a plantation in Brazoria County, Texas.

 In 1846, at the outbreak of the Mexican-American War, Runnels joined the First Texas Mounted Riflemen, a unit that saw action at the Battle of Monterrey in September 1846.
 The Texas mounted volunteers were known as rangers, and Runnels became known as a Texas Ranger, an identity that would later contribute to his reputation for toughness in Panama.